ASSERT-KTH/sorald/docs/HANDLED_RULES.md

 For the return statements inside "toString()", this processor replaces the return expression with an empty string.

+Note that this processor is incomplete and does not fix null-returning `clone()` methods.

 Example:
 ```diff
 public String toString() {